Rooted in Justice 2024-2025

 • After the initial two year grant, grantees may be eligible for a third year of funding at the same or lower level through a simple renewal process.

-• In 2024, the Cedar Tree Foundation expects to award 6-8 grants.
+• In the 2024-2025 grant cycle, the Cedar Tree Foundation expects to award no more than 4 grants.

 Funding for Professional Development